Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: SMEFT Predictions

-Figure~\ref{fig:STXS} illustrates the predictions we obtain for a selection of stage 1.1 STXS gluon fusion bins~\cite{Berger:2019wnu}, highlighting the additional discriminating power offered by the inclusion of $H$+jet(s).
+Figure~\ref{fig:STXS} illustrates the predictions we obtain for a selection of stage 1.1 STXS gluon fusion bins~\cite{Berger:2019wnu}, highlighting the potential additional discriminating power offered by the inclusion of $H$+jet(s).
 These predictions were obtained by parton-level generation of Higgs production in association with one or two additional jets.
 Specific predictions for, {e.g.}, the 0-jet gluon-fusion bin with Higgs $p_T$ > 10 GeV or the `3-jet like' $\geq 2$-jet bins with $p_T(Hjj)> 25$ GeV would require a matching/merging procedure interfaced with parton showering that goes beyond the level of sophistication of our analysis.
-Instead, we assume the same dependence on the coefficients as we find for the associated parton-level bin ($p_T^H=0$ and $p_T(Hjj)=0$), assuming that the main effect on the population of the non-zero $p_T$ bins will come from the parton shower, which does not depend on the EFT coefficients.
+Instead, we take the same dependence on the coefficients as we find for the associated parton-level bin ($p_T^H=0$ and $p_T(Hjj)=0$).
+This corresponds to assuming that the main effect on the population of the non-zero $p_T$ bins will come from the parton shower, which does not depend on the EFT coefficients.
+Comparing our results with merged sample analysis of Ref.~\cite{ATLAS:2020naq} (Tables 10-14), we find this assumption to be excellent for the two $0$-jet bin, which have almost identical linear coefficients.
+Furthermore, the relevant 2-jet bins are compatible with the `parton shower only' assumption within about $10$\%.
+We note that the comparison of individual coefficients between the two analyses is not completely possible due to the different STXS binnings and EW input schemes used; additional information on the MC generation would be needed for a detailed cross-check.
+Nevertheless, we compare numbers for each operator where reasonable, and find that our $C_{HG}$ contributions agree within 10--20\%, while $C_{tG}$ displays larger differences on the order of 20--60\%.
+The other operators do not induce kinematics-dependent effects, contributing overall rescalings for which we also find good agreement with Ref.~\cite{ATLAS:2020naq}.

 If one were to use only Higgs signal strength data, they would be limited to the sensitivity shown in the left-most `0-jet' entry, and measurements of gluon fusion would exhibit a degeneracy in the four relevant coefficients.
 Instead, allowing for associated production with jets offers sensitivity to $\Cp{G}$ and, most importantly, breaks the aforementioned degeneracy by exploiting the different energy dependences of the five operators.
+Besides $\Op{H\Box}$ and $\Op{tH}$, there are 3 additional operators that globally rescale gluon fusion rates by shifting the top Yukawa interaction: $\Cp{HD}$, $\Cpp{Hl}{(3)}$ and $\Cp{ll}$.
+We do not show their impact because their contributions can simply be obtained from that of $\Op{H\Box}$ by multiplicative factors of $-\tfrac{1}{4}, -1$ and $\tfrac{1}{2}$, respectively.
+Furthermore, they are severely constrained by EWPO, to the point where they are not expected to affect gluon fusion (or $t\bar{t}H$).